-Vida Pharmacal Delivers First Cure for Canine Chagas Disease
+Vida Pharmacal Delivers First Treatment for Canine Chagas Disease

 New Hope for Millions of Dogs